aliz-ai/ml-spec-2022/Demo #2/README.md

 #### Training experiments
 In this section, we discuss about the preprocessing phase and how to evaluate our trained models' performances.
 <br>A 70%/30% split is made on the original training data in order to make a train/eval split.
-<br>Diverse trainings are run on Vertex AI on the train set and evaluated on the eval set - TODO:
+<br>Diverse trainings are run on Vertex AI on the train set and evaluated on the eval set:
 - a baseline model is chosen and evaluated;
 - diverse ensembles of decision trees are also experimented.
-- for features `Product_Category_2` & `Product_Category_3`, where many values are missing, we comapre using them with and without imputation.
+- for features `Product_Category_2` & `Product_Category_3`, where many values are missing, we comapre using them with constant imputation vs finer-grained imputation.

 #### Model hyper-parameter tuning & evaluation